Glasgow-College-UESTC/ip-lectures/2024/lecture 3 - Pedalling Along.md

 - Compilers are very precise in their requirements
 - We the humans can make sense of sentences even with a misspelled word
-- A C compiler will fail to provide a translation of a syntactically incorrect program (matter how small the error)
+- A C compiler will fail to provide a translation of a syntactically incorrect program (no matter how small the error)
 - <span style="color:red">We have to learn to be **precise** when writing code</span>
 - **Senior engineers** communicate technical material with precision and fluency